-An assignment of a non-assignable receivable (as opposed to an assignment of an undivided interest in the receivable) is binding as between the seller and purchaser; however, the obligor thereunder will be entitled to fully discharge its obligations by making a payment to the seller, and therefore such an assignment would still be subject to the seller's insolvency risk.
+In addition, the obligor thereunder will be entitled to fully discharge its obligations by making a payment to the seller, and therefore such an assignment would still be subject to the seller's insolvency risk.
+Restriction on the assignment (or right to delegate) obligations without consent would generally be binding on the seller.

 4.7 Restrictions on Assignment; Liability to Obligor.
-If either or both of the restrictions in question 4.6 are binding, or if the receivables contract explicitly prohibits an assignment of receivables under the receivables contract, are such restrictions generally enforceable in Canada?
+If any of the restrictions in question 4.6 are binding, or if the receivables contract explicitly prohibits an assignment of receivables or "seller's rights" under the receivables contract, are such restrictions generally enforceable in Canada?
 Are there exceptions to this rule (e.g., for contracts between commercial entities)?
-If Canada recognises restrictions on sale or assignment and the seller nevertheless sells receivables to the purchaser, will either the seller or the purchaser be liable to the obligor for breach of contract or on any other basis?
+If Canada recognises restrictions on sale or assignment of receivables and the seller nevertheless sells receivables to the purchaser, will either the seller or the purchaser be liable to the obligor for breach of contract or tort, or on any other basis?

-As noted in question 4.6, the assignment would be effective as between the seller and the purchaser.
+As noted in question 4.6, the assignment would be effective as between the seller and purchaser.
 The seller could be liable for damages due to breach of contract and unless there was a waiver of set-off or defences by the obligor, the obligor may set off these damages against the receivable.